-There is a risk that unauthorized employees can gain access to PeopleSoft Financials.
+There is a risk that unauthorized employees can gain access to PS FIN and PS HR.

 We recommend management establish a formal process to have terminated employees' access disabled on a timely basis.
-In addition we also recommend management track and log all changes to the user access.
+In addition we also recommend management track and log all changes to user access.

-Further, we suggest management perform a full review of users' access rights on a periodic basis to ensure that users current rights are commensurate with their responsibilities.
+Further, we suggest management perform a full review of users' access rights on a periodic basis to ensure that user rights are commensurate with their responsibilities.